Quantifying the Performance Gap for Simple Versus Optimal Dynamic Server Allocation Policies: Policies and Models

 \subsubsection{Dual Servers, One Server Always Allocated}

 Our model for this policy option is somewhat more general, with state-transition diagram shown in Figure~\ref{fig:statetransitiondiagramforMM1Scaling}.
 In the case of a dual server scenario with identical servers each with service rate $\mu$, $\mu_2 = 2 \mu$ and $l \geq 2$.
-Each state in Figure~\ref{fig:statetransitiondiagramforMM1Scaling} is labeled by the number of client requests present at the server, followed by "B" (baseline processing resources), "B+" (baseline processing resources are in use and allocation of extra processing resources has been initiated), or "E" (extra processing resources are in use).
-The feasible states are states $i$B for $0 \leq i < h$, where $h$ is the threshold at which allocation of extra processing resources is initiated, $i$B+ for $i \geq l$, where $l$ is the threshold below which the additional processing resources are released (or allocation of extra processing resources is abandoned in the case of the transition from state $l\textrm{B+}$ to state $(l-1)\textrm{B}$), and $i$E for $i \geq l$, with state transition rates as shown in the figure.
-We assume $\mu_2 > \lambda$.
-In the following, we consider the case of $l = h$; Appendix~A treats the general case.
+Each state in Figure~\ref{fig:statetransitiondiagramforMM1Scaling} is labeled by the number of client requests present at the server, followed by "B" (baseline processing resources), "B+" (baseline processing resources are in use and allocation of extra processing resources has been initiated), or "E" (extra processing resources are in use). \revOne{The feasible states are states $i$B for $0 \leq i < h$, where $h$ is the threshold at which allocation of extra processing resources is initiated, $i$B+ for $i \geq l$, where $l$ is the threshold below which the additional processing resources are released (or allocation of extra processing resources is abandoned in the case of the transition from state $l\textrm{B+}$ to state $(l-1)\textrm{B}$), and $i$E for $i \geq l$, with state transition rates as shown in the figure.
+We assume $\mu_2 > \lambda$.}{Here, $h$ is the threshold at which allocation of extra processing resources is initiated, and $l$ is the threshold below which the additional processing resources are released (in the case of the transition from state $l\textrm{E}$ to state $(l - 1)\textrm{B}$) or the allocation of extra processing resources is abandoned (in the case of the transition from state $l\textrm{B+}$ to state $(l - 1)\textrm{B}$).
+The feasible states are states $i\textrm{B}$ for $0 \leq i < h$, $i\textrm{B+}$ for $i \geq l$, and $i\textrm{E}$ for $i \geq l$, with state transition rates as shown in the figure.} In the following, we consider the case of $l = h$; \revTwo{Appendix~A}{Appendix~C} treats the general case.

 Our analysis proceeds by expressing all state probabilities in terms of $p_{h\textrm{B+}}$, and then solving for $p_{h\textrm{B+}}$ using the constraint that the state probabilities must sum to one.
 Note that the state probabilities $p_{i\textrm{B+}}$ for $i > l = h$ depend only on the portion of the state-transition diagram consisting of these states and the value of $p_{h\textrm{B+}}$.
 We seek expressions for these probabilities, in terms of $p_{h\textrm{B+}}$, such that the flow balance equation